-OBJECTIVES:
+OBJECTIVES (OPTIONAL):

 The purpose of this course is to provide each student with the necessary skills, and training, to develop their vocal instrument.
-Each student will have an opportunity to perform selected repertoire from the Renaissance, Baroque, Classical, and/or Twentieth-Century periods.
+Each student, focusing on a classical performance-route-emphasis, will have an opportunity to perform selected repertoire from the Renaissance, Baroque, Classical, and/or Twentieth-Century periods.
 Performance technique for contemporary musical styles is discussed as well.
-Students receive two one-half hour lessons each week.
-Participation in a weekly one-hour Master class is a mandatory requirement.